zephyrproject-rtos/zephyr/boards/arm/lpcxpresso55s69/doc/index.rst

 Supported Features
 ==================

-The lpcxpresso55s69 board configuration supports the following hardware
-features:
+NXP considers the LPCXpresso55S69 as the superset board for the LPC55xx series of MCUs.
+This board is a focus for NXP's Full Platform Support for Zephyr, to better enable the entire LPC55xx series.
+NXP prioritizes enabling this board with new support for Zephyr features.
+The lpcxpresso55s69 board configuration supports the following hardware features:

 +-----------+------------+-------------------------------------+
 | Interface | Controller | Driver/Component                    |